bufbuild-ru/docs/docs/generate/tutorial/index.md

 ## Generate code using remote plugins

-Now you'll regenerate the code, this time using the same plugin hosted on the Buf Schema Registry (BSR).First, remove the `gen` directory.
+Now you'll regenerate the code, this time using the same plugin hosted on the Buf Schema Registry (BSR).

+First, remove the `gen` directory.

 ::: info Run from workspace root